Recipes

 - Grease the baking sheet

-- Sift plain flour with baking powder & castor sugar into mixing bowl
+- Sift plain flour with baking powder & caster sugar into mixing bowl

 - Cut butter into small pieces and rub into flour with fingers